PeterUpfold/SaveTimer/README.md

 The ‘initial grace period’ (3rd argument) is a period of time after the application starts during which the user is permitted to have not saved their work without the message appearing.

 There are no persistent settings, or special install requirements — the application can run directly from the network, as long as the client machine has .NET 4.5.2.
+The application does log extensively to `%AppData%\SaveTimer\SaveTimer.log`, and automatically cleans logs older than 1 month that are greater than 100 KB in size.
+This is not currently configurable at runtime.